shushtain/touch-piping.nvim/README.md

 - Make sure you know how to quit a window in a regular way before playing.
 - Tasks are generated randomly, so there is a small chance of an empty task.
-- Use at least 5 columns and 3 rows to get something playable.
+- At least `5x5` grid is recommended to get something playable.
 - Style `double` has the best shapes, but needs bigger font size.